Everyone wants a fast reply on social media. But how soon is now? These tips can help you improve your response time starting today.

 Responding quickly to customers’ social media comments and questions can be a boon for brands.
 Over a third of social media users expect brands to respond to concerns within 30 minutes.
 And most people want at least a same-day response to their social media comment or question.

-Read on to find out how to improve your social media team response time and make your customers happier.
+Read on to find out how to get a faster response time for your social media agency and make your customers happier.

 Before you make any drastic changes, note your team’s current response times and assess where you can improve.